 Be the Welcome Guest Instead of an Annoying Pest

-- Filter your mailing list to identify prospects that will be interested by what they receive.
+- Filter your mailing list to identify prospects who will be interested by what they receive.
 (This means learning about your prospects and forming relationships!)

 - Send mail with an appearance markedly different from commonly-used direct mail formats.
 For instance, hand-write addresses (or have volunteers write them) instead of printing them on envelopes, and use an actual paper stamp.

 - Focus on composing and delivering the right message.
 The significance of graphic design, font and type size, colors, etc. is important for readability and maintaining your brand, but having the right message is critical.

 - In the commercial world, $1 spent on media advertising returns $5 in sales

 - But a $1 investment in direct mail returns $7 to $15.